Doralla: "Then why did you put on zee suit in front of zee entire crowd?"

 Wally West: "Because I wanted people to know that, well, there was still a Flash around."

 The Crisis on Infinite Earths has come and gone, and Earth-One has survived.
 Unfortunately, not all heroes did.
 The death of Barry Allen, the Flash of Earth-One, has been confirmed.
 Now heroes must mourn, and none more than Wally West, who must take up his uncle and mentor's mantle and begin his first mission as the new Flash.
 But is he up to his first challenge?

-It can be read in Dark Mark's homepage
+It can be read at Dark Mark's homepage

-This story this set in the same Fan Verse than Hellsister Trilogy, Dance with the Demons, With this Ring...
+This story is set in the same Fan Verse as Hellsister Trilogy, Dance with the Demons, With this Ring...
 (Green Lantern), A Very Kara Christmas, Kara of Rokyn, A Force of Four, Superman of 2499: The Great Confrontation and Superman and Man.
-Dark Mark has also written The Vampire of Steel, The Unfantastic Adventures of Bizarro No. 1, Here There Be Monsters, A Prize for Three Empires, X-Men 1970, Fire!, Devils Diary, Everybody's Gotta Leave Sometime and Maybe The Last Archie Story.
+Dark Mark has also written The Vampire of Steel, The Unfantastic Adventures of Bizarro No. 1, Here There Be Monsters, A Prize for Three Empires, X-Men 1970, FIRE!, Devil's Diary, Everybody's Gotta Leave Sometime and Maybe the Last Archie Story.

 - Alliterative Name: In addition to Wally West, you have Mark Madon, the Weather Wizard.